Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Introduction

-\IEEEPARstart{W}{ith} the widespread application of \emph{fifth-generation} (5G) networks worldwide, research focus has shifted towards future \emph{six-th generation} (6G) mobile communication technologies.
-For 5G mobile networks, the demand for positioning accuracy has already reached sub-meter levels due to the need to support various location-based services.
-In 6G networks, it is expected that high-precision positioning at the centimeter level will play an even more important role \cite{bourdoux20206g, dang2020should, letaief2019roadmap}.
-While \emph{global navigation satellite systems} (GNSSs) have been widely used in various positioning scenarios \cite{kaplan2017understanding}, they suffer from issues such as insufficient positioning accuracy and signal instability due to obstacles \cite{zhu2018gnss, montenbruck2017multi}.
-In recent years, research has been conducted on using communication signals to assist in positioning, aiming to achieve more accurate and continuous positioning alongside GNSS signals.
-For example, Shahmansoori \emph{et al.} \cite{shahmansoori2017position} proposed a three-stage positioning algorithm that improves the \emph{simultaneous orthogonal matching pursuit} (SOMP) algorithm and the \emph{space alternating generalized expectation-maximization} (SAGE) algorithm, and exploited the sparsity of millimeter-wave \emph{multiple-input multiple-output} (MIMO) channels to lower the complexity of the channel model.
-Hu \emph{et al.} \cite{hu2014esprit} presented a \emph{two-dimensional} (2D) positioning algorithm based on the \emph{estimating signal parameters via rotational invariance technique} (ESPRIT), which estimates user positions by constructing signal subspaces.
-The estimator has closed-form expressions, which reduces the computational complexity significantly compared to traditional estimation methods.
-However, in these methods that utilize communication signals for localization, the problem of signal blockage by obstacles still remains unavoidable.
+Communication systems have been widely employed to assist in high-precision { UE} localization, typically under a far-field setting; i.e., the { UE} and the anchors are in the far field of each other.
+For example, Shahmansoori \emph{et al.} \cite{shahmansoori2017position} proposed a three-stage localization algorithm that improves the simultaneous orthogonal matching pursuit algorithm and the space alternating generalized expectation-maximization algorithm, and exploited the sparsity of millimeter-wave \emph{multiple-input multiple-output} (MIMO) channels to simplify the channel model.
+Hu \emph{et al.} \cite{hu2014esprit} presented a \emph{two-dimensional} (2D) localization algorithm based on the celebrated \emph{estimating signal parameters via rotational invariance technique} (ESPRIT), which estimates { UE} positions by constructing signal subspaces.